alxfed/alxfed.github.io/_posts/2019-01-19-Natural-language-processing.markdown

 ---
 layout: post
 title:  "English, Natural Language and my GitHub organizations"
-subtitle: "Why I created all of these virtual organizations on GitHub."
+excerpt: "Why I created all of these virtual organizations on GitHub and what are they for.
+Read it if you bumped into one of them by accident and would like to join it with your ideas."
 date:   2019-01-19  9:19 am
 categories: blog posts
 ---